onboarding ux

 workshops

+8 days to onboard a client.
 We asked: what if it took none?

 Reduced onboarding from 8 days to 1 by redesigning the end-to-end onboarding experience for new real estate agencies on Property Finder — UAE's leading property portal.